taiwins/taiwins.github.io/index.markdown

 title: Taiwins
 ---

-Taiwins is a morden, modular and extensible wayland compositor, supports both tiling and floating layout.
-It has a builtin shell and GUI system called **twclient**, writing a minimum wayland client using **twclient** takes only 20 lines of code.
+Taiwins is a modern and modular [wayland](https://wayland.freedesktop.org/) compositor, and it is extensible through lua script.
+It has a builtin shell and GUI system called [**twclient**](https://github.com/taiwins/twclient).
+Writing a minimum wayland client using **twclient** would take only 20 lines of code.

-Taiwins is the tiling as well as a floating window manager, you can allocate your desktop *logicially* or based on your needs, dragging your windows *freely*.
+Taiwins is the tiling as well as a floating window manager, you can allocate windows on your desktop *logicially* or based on your needs, drag your windows *freely*.

 ## features
 - fast and small codebase.